4 Money Wasters New Landlords Miss

 2. Maintenance fees

 When you’re a landlord, if something needs repaired or replaced in your rental property, it needs to be done right away.
 For instance, if a painting job is needed, then a residential or commercial painting contractor should be contacted right away.
 Or if the flooring shows wear and tear, then a new hardwood floor installation will much likely be needed.
+Hire the Top timber flooring services in Malaysia if you plan to install a new timber flooring.
 You should also consider updating your property’s kitchen, you may visit a kitchen showroom to get some ideas for remodeling.
 It’s your job to keep your tenants safe and comfortable.
 If you go a little too long without fixing that leak, you might not just be facing a higher repair bill but potentially a lawsuit from your tenants.

 3. Different definitions of wear and tear